-Artificial Intelligence provides many opportunities for learning and productivity within the University of Maine System.
+Artificial Intelligence provides many opportunities for learning and productivity within the University of Maine System (UMS).
 Among uses, Generative AI, such as ChatGPT, Google Gemini, or Microsoft CoPilot, can be used to automatically generate text based on a prompt or data set.
 However Generative AI, comes with questions and challenges on appropriate use.
 While regulations, policies and practices are often the same for Generative AI, the means of interactivity makes the use somewhat unique.

 This document is not policy but is guidance that is intended to help readers stay within existing statutes, regulations and policy and to provide guidance oriented toward legal and ethical uses of AI resources.
-This guidance is intended to supplement but not replace or supplant other University or UMS policies or guidance.
+This guidance is intended to supplement but not replace or supplant other university or UMS policies or guidance.

 Contents